Best Online Project Management Tools For 2017

 We live in a global village.
 This particular village, thanks to the power of the internet is a world full of possibilities.
 You can stay put in your home in Alaska and still get work done from Malaysia.
 Such possibilities didn’t exist a few years ago.

-Freelancers, entrepreneurs, small scale businesses, webpreneurs and regular working professionals can now work from anywhere with their teams located anywhere.
-Online project management tools have made it easy to know the progress on the project at a macro level and status of each task at a micro level.
+Freelancers, entrepreneurs, small-scale businesses, webpreneurs, and regular working professionals can now work from anywhere with their teams located anywhere.
+Online project management tools have made it easy to know the progress of the project at a macro level and the status of each task at a micro-level.

-Project management apps and tools have become handy and can be accessed via a smart phone and a good internet plan from anywhere.
-At the same time, we are spoilt for choice when it comes to picking the most apt online project management system for your needs.
+Project management apps and tools have become handy and can be accessed via a smartphone and a good internet plan from anywhere.
+At the same time, we are spoilt for choice when it comes to picking the aptest online project management system for your needs.

 Let’s look at the best online project management tools for this year.
 Some of these are free and some others paid.
 Most of these tools come with a trial period.
 Read up on the features of the following tools, do a mental check of its viability for your project, take up the trial version, use it thoroughly before you sign up for the paid version.

-Thoughtbox is literally that!
+The thought box is literally that!
 It’s a box (online) where you can keep all the thoughts that do their dance in your brain.
-Many times, when working in a project, you get those spontaneous fit of the moment ideas which get lost if you don’t note them down somewhere.
-Thoughtbox allows you to keep these ideas safe.
-Further you can share them with your team, together you can brainstorm, discuss or collaborate on these thoughts.
+Many times, when working on a project, you get those spontaneous fit-of-the-moment ideas that get lost if you don’t note them down somewhere.
+The thought box allows you to keep these ideas safe.
+Further, you can share them with your team, together you can brainstorm, discuss or collaborate on these thoughts.
 Though not the routine project management tool, Thoughtbox is a highly useful project management app.

 Producteev is a smart activity management system.
 One of the best features of this project management tool, according to me is the real-time overview of project status.
-There are activity feeds, timelines and alerts that keep everyone concerned in the loop.
+There are activity feeds, timelines, and alerts that keep everyone concerned in the loop.
 There is an extremely good support community.
 The Producteev Academy combines fun and project management with fun competitions to check who gets the most done.
-Producteev comes in two versions – free and pro.
-Both versions offer unlimited users, tasks, sub tasks and projects.
-There are more features that are all common for both the versions except personalized response and customization of network logo and colors.
+The product comes in two versions – free and pro.
+Both versions offer unlimited users, tasks, sub-tasks, and projects.
+There are more features that are all common for both versions except personalized response and customization of network logo and colors.

-Worketc is a great project management tool for small businesses.
-It provided web based CRM, project management and cloud based collaboration.
-It combines all essential functions of a business – projects, billing, help desk, sales and reporting.
+Work is a great project management tool for small businesses.
+It provided web-based CRM, project management, and cloud-based collaboration.
+It combines all essential functions of a business – projects, billing, help desk, sales, and reporting.
 The automation options of Worketc free up your time and focus from repetitive and mandatory activities of business like monthly bills or collections.
 You can set up tasks that will follow through these activities to completion.

 Solo is the perfect project management tool for freelancers.
 As a freelancer you anyways have the task of managing your clients – get new ones and retain old ones.
-Solo helps you manage your work in the most hassle free manner.
-It gives you dashboards on the status of various activities, helps you keep track of your billings and alerts you to project completions.
-It keeps a diary on all your activities and even sends electronic invoices to your clients.
+Solo helps you manage your work in the most hassle-free manner.
+It gives you dashboards on the status of various activities, helps you keep track of your billings, and alerts you to project completions.
+It keeps a diary of all your activities and even sends electronic invoices to your clients.
 It is as good as a personal office assistant in your journey as a freelancer.